Carceral-Ecologies/Redaction-Detecting-PDF-Scraper/readme.md

 ### Activity comments

--   The next four columns are taken from the activity descriptions section (`descriptions` log variable), where much of the interesting data and the word-level redaction detection feature shows up!
+-   The next four columns are taken from the activity descriptions section (`descriptions` log variable), where much of the interesting data and the word-level redaction detection feature shows up.
     -   act_no, location, area, comments
 -   Since this variable is the smallest spanning data, there is no duplication of activity comments as with previous sections.

-Note this example is from page 13 of the PDF, to show the redaction detection feature!
+Note this example is from page 13 of the PDF, to show the redaction detection feature.

 ![](./images/desc_example_pdf.jpg)